mrwiora/pki-tutorial/docs/expert/index.rst

         -extensions intermediate_ca_ext \
         -enddate 20301231235959Z

-Intermediate CAs should have the same lifetime as their root CA.
+Intermediate CAs should have the same life span as their root CAs.

 2.5 Create initial CRL
 -----------------------